flancian/garden/where's my light.md

-- I like to think of my light as a compound of all lights in my life, whatever you can take that to mean.
+- I like to think of my light as the [[composition]] of all lights in my life, whatever you feel that means.
+	-